India Tiger Photo Safari

 F.A.Q

 Although I might be a bit biased, you should definitely join! 😉 While there are a number of photography workshops being offered in places like India, none of them offer a similar experience.
-Not only have I been working as a photo workshop instructor for 18 years, including time leading trips for National Geographic, but I have also spent much of my career exploring places like India.
-I have led trips to India to focus on various species for the last five years.
+Not only have I been working as a photo workshop instructor for 22 years, including time leading trips for National Geographic, but I have also spent much of my career exploring places like India.
+I have led trips to India over the last seven years, focusing on various species.
 I work hard to ensure I meet each of my clients at their level, providing ample one-on-one time while we are out in the field.
 This, combined with the “collaborative learning environment” that we foster on all our trips, provides a unique and engaging learning experience for photographers of all levels in this workshop.
 We aim to ensure you get everything possible out of this workshop experience!

-This workshop starts in New Delhi (DEL airport code) on March 22nd, 2026.
-More details about the start of our workshop adventure will be released closer to the start of the tour.
+This workshop starts in New Delhi (DEL airport code) on March 26th, 2027.
+More details about the start of our workshop adventure will be released closer to the tour’s start.

 *Please note that the workshop dates might shift a day or two depending on final permits from the National Parks.
 Please confirm any flights with us before booking…

-On our final day of April 2nd, we arrive back in New Delhi in the late afternoon/early evening.
-If you wish to stay one more night, you can look for flights out that night or for the following day (the cost of an additional hotel room will be extra, however).
+On our final day, April 6th, we arrive back in New Delhi in the late afternoon/early evening.
+If you wish to stay one more night, you can look for flights out that night or the following day (the cost of an additional hotel room will be extra).

 *Please note that the workshop dates might shift a day or two depending on final permits from the National Parks.
 Please confirm any flights with us before booking…